 Do not use color or shading, bold or italic fonts, or lines to highlight information.
 Indention of text and sometimes, additional space between lines is preferred.

-Authors are requested to identify two reviewers who are well qualified to referee the work and would not have a conflict of interest.
-Authors may also exclude specific individuals from reviewing their manuscript.
 The Reviewing Editor will typically select two independent reviewers to evaluate each paper.
 If a consensus is not reached, a third opinion may be sought.
 Manuscripts will be kept confidential by reviewers.

 When submitting a revised manuscript, you must: